Student Learning offers leadership opportunities for students who are keen to support other students in their learning.

 Peer Assisted Study Support (PASS) leaders and mentors

-PASS groups are led by students who have already passed the course.
-These PASS groups meet for one hour a week (in person and/or online) to consolidate understanding, reinforce key concepts and develop effective study strategies.
+PASS groups are led by students who have successfully passed the course (B+ or better).
+Groups meet for one hour a week (in person and/or online) to consolidate understanding, reinforce key concepts and develop effective study strategies.

 As a PASS leader you’ll get to meet new people and share your love of a subject, while reinforcing your own understanding and developing your leadership and communication skills.
 These positions are paid and contribute to the Wellington Plus programme.

-Role description and application form are available below.
-For more information, email firstname.lastname@example.org.
+Role description is available below.
+For more information, email email@example.com.

 If you’ve been a PASS leader for two or more trimesters, you can extend your leadership skills as a PASS mentor.
 You'll help recruit and train new PASS leaders, and provide ongoing support throughout the trimester.